Share this article

 Love bites

 This is one of the finest, but most painful cat compliments.
 Cat love bites are a display of love and affection towards their humans, as well as to other cats.
 They see you as an equal: You are another cat to them, the most superior of all living creatures.
-A nip on the hand during snuggle time is actually another way cats spread their scent.
+A gentle nip on the hand during snuggle time is actually another way cats spread their scent.
 By offering you this special gift, they are saying they see you as one of them, but you also belong to them now.
 So, next time your cat bites you, look out for their body language to determine whether it's a love bite.

 Attention seeking